alexei-niemeyer/imapsync/README.md

 ## License

-This is free and unencumbered software released into the public domain - do whatever you want with it.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.